xuelinger2333/rythmngame/README.md

 # rythmngame
 a small rythmn game developed by Godot Game Engine.
 production of NJU web course
-everyone can play it on github page.
+everyone can play it on github page!